 A Versatile Mechanic

 One thing that always impresses me about a game's design is when the developer is able to create many different uses for one mechanic.
 The Mega Man X games have always had abilities that are useful outside of battle but the Flashfield in Azure Striker Gunvolt is more useful than any of those.
-The Flashfield is a field of electricity that forms around Gunvolt that can both protect him from some attacks and shock enemies.
+The Flashfield is a field of electricity that can both protect him from harm and shock enemies.

 The Boss Battles

 I consider the boss battles in Azure Striker Gunvolt to be more effective than the boss battles in the Mega Man X series for a few reasons.
 For one, you cannot breeze through the boss battles by using the boss's weakness to stunlock them into the same attack pattern.
-Also each boss has a special attack that they can use when their health is low which makes the battles get progressively more difficult.
+Each boss also has a special attack that they use when their health is low which makes the battles get progressively more difficult.

 Most noteworthy, are the boss battles that are cleverly designed around the use of Gunvolt's Flashfield.
 For example in a battle against Gunvolt's rival Copen, Copen has a gun that shoots bullets that disable Gunvolt's abilities for some time which makes the battle very difficult.
 I would like to talk about more of the boss battles but that would go into spoiler territory and I want everyone to experience them with fresh eyes.